 Is offshore online sports betting legal in Oregon?

-Just like with domestic sports betting within the state, residents of Oregon can also bet on offshore sportsbook sites.
-To be eligible to bet at one of the online sportsbooks featured on this page, players must be at least 18 years old to wager real money.
+18 and up residents and visitors of Oregon can wager using international sportsbook sites operating outside of the United States.
+To be eligible to bet at one of the online betting sites featured on this page, players must be at least 18 years old and possess some money to risk.

 Are online sportsbooks safe in Oregon?

-Any offshore sports betting site on this page is guaranteed to be safe and legal.
-We offer the most trusted information for online sports gambling, meaning we only recommend offshore casinos with the best reputations for safety and legitimacy.
+Any offshore sports betting site featured on this page has been determined to be safe and reputable by our team of experts here at Sports Betting 18.
+We offer the most trusted information for online sports gambling, meaning we only recommend offshore casinos with the best track records for safety and legitimacy.

-How are both domestic and online sportsbook legal in Oregon?
+How are both domestic and online sportsbooks legal in Oregon?

 Before PASPA, Oregon already passed laws that allowed sports betting within the state.
 They were only one of four states that were exempt from PASPA’s original ban, providing them with access to limited forms of domestic sports wagering.

 As for offshore betting sites, they fall outside the United State’s jurisdiction.
-This means, barring any new federal laws, Americans are not prohibited to place wagers on these sportsbooks.
+This means, barring any new federal laws, Americans are not prohibited from placing wagers on these sportsbooks.